bootstrap-vue/bootstrap-vue/src/components/popover/README.md

       this.input2state = null
       this.input1Return = ''
       this.input2Return = ''
-      // Disable our trigger button to prevent popover closing on second click this.disabled = true
     },
     onShown () {
       // Called just after the popover has been shown